CNC Technologies A.A.S. Degree

 Career Description

 Computer numerically controlled (CNC) machine tool programmers and operators develop and operate programs to control the machining or processing of metal or plastic parts by automatic machine tools, equipment, or systems.
 Most jobs are in manufacturing settings in a variety of industries including machine shops, aerospace, medical, automotive, and metalworking machining.
 Math, computer, and engineering skills are important in this field, but machinists also use a creative side to solve problems and make new designs.
-Examples of career titles in this field include numerical control machine operator, CNC programmer, robotic machine operator, numerical control drill press operator, lathe operator, automated cutting machine operator, machinist tool and die, precision instrument maker, and tool maker.
+Examples of career titles in this field include numerical control machine operator, computer numerical controlled (CNC) programmer, robotic machine operator, numerical control drill press operator, lathe operator, automated cutting machine operator, tool and die maker, precision instrument maker, and mold maker.

 Program Information

-In the Machine Tool Technology program students learn how to use hand tools, laths and mills, computer-aided-drafting and design software, power machinery, and computerized equipment.
+In the Computer Numerical Controlled (CNC) Technologies program, students learn how to use hand tools, lathes and mills, computer-aided drafting and design software, power machinery, and computerized equipment.
 The Associate of Applied Science (A.A.S.)
-Degree curriculum includes geometric tolerancing, advanced CAD/CAM, and advanced CNC milling and turning operations.
+Degree curriculum includes geometric tolerancing, CAD/CAM, and advanced computer numerical controlled (CNC) milling and turning operations.
 Instruction takes place in a well-equipped shop for a hands-on, practical experience.

 Graduates will be able to:

-• Program, setup, and operate a computer numerical control (CNC) turning center and machining center;
+Program, setup, and operate a computer numerical control (CNC) turning and machining center;

 Employment Statistics